duneaught/diversitymod/README.md

-Diversity Mod for The Binding of Isaac: Rebirth version 0.3
+Diversity Mod for The Binding of Isaac: Rebirth

+version 0.4

-Created by DuneAught (twitter: @duneaught) with much help from Zamiel, Inschato, & #isaac on SpeedRunsLive
+Created by DuneAught (twitter: @duneaught) with much help from Zamiel, Inschato, Hyphenated & #isaac on SpeedRunsLive

 ---

-Description:
+Running diversitymod.exe does 2 things:

+1. Installs mod files in the Rebirth resources folder.
+2. Starts (or restarts) The Binding of Isaac: Rebirth.

+---

+Description of the Mod:

 Each character starts with the D6 and 3 random passive items.
 Eden is unaffected by the mod.
 Characters who normally start with passive items keep those and get 3 additional items.